Wire fraud

 By Allstate

-According to the FBI, there were more than 800,000 complaints in 2022 regarding phishing, business email compromise (BEC) and other cybercrimes – all schemes used to perpetuate wire fraud.
+There were more than 800,000 complaints in 2022 regarding phishing, business email compromise (BEC) and other cybercrimes – all schemes used to perpetuate wire fraud, according to the FBI.
 Luckily, knowing what the scams look like and having the right protection in place can put you in a much better position to avoid them or quickly recover.

 What is wire fraud?

-Wire fraud is the act of defrauding someone through electronic communication, including by phone or online, according the Legal Information Institute (LII).
-Examples of wire fraud can range from stealing someone’s identity to receiving payment for a bogus service
+Wire fraud is the act of defrauding someone through electronic communication, including by phone or online, according to the Legal Information Institute (LII).
+Examples of wire fraud can range from stealing someone’s identity to receiving payment for a bogus service.

 Types of wire fraud

-The most widespread examples of wire fraud, says the FBI, are phishing, non-delivery fraud, extortion and personal data breach.
-Here are the various types of wire fraud scams and how to help protect yourself from each.
+The most widespread examples of wire fraud, says the FBI, are phishing, non-delivery fraud, extortion, and personal data breach.
+However, there are a few additional types of wire fraud scams, including:

 Phishing